Ruiznogueras05/Byte-The-Robot/README.md

 ### Key Features:
 - **Motion Tracking:** Utilized Mediapipe to process webcam data, capturing user movements (head, shoulders, elbows, and hands) and translating them into commands for the robot.
 - **3D Printing & Assembly:** Constructed using publicly available STL files, with design adjustments to focus on upper body mobility for head and arm movements.
-- **Servo Motor Integration:** Implemented servo motors to enable precise, life-like articulation of the robot’s joints.
+- **Servo Motor Integration:** Implemented servo motors with an Adafruit ServoKit for precise, life-like articulation of the robot’s joints.
 - **Speech-to-Text Interaction:** Integrated the Vosk speech-to-text model to enable voice commands for basic interactions.
 - **Real-Time Communication:** Deployed MQTT protocols to synchronize Mediapipe's processed data with the Raspberry Pi controlling the robot.
+- **GPIO LED Feedback:** Utilized GPIO pins on the Raspberry Pi to manage visual feedback for operational status.

 ---